 Finally, I should note that this will just be a standard cyclical turn in the dollar.
 And in no way does it reflect the greenback’s status as the world’s reserve currency.
 I’ll write in a follow-up note about why that’s not a serious risk.

-In the meantime, DXY is nearing significant support.
-We should see a bounce soon — failure to do so would be an important signal.
-Newton’s 1st Law reigns though and a chart in consolidation tends to stay in consolidation.
-So we need to wait for a range breakout to confirm that a new regime has arrived.
+In the meantime, DXY is nearing significant resistance and technical extension.
+We should see a reversal soon — failure to do so would be an important signal.
+So we need to wait for the tape to confirm.

 Stay safe out there and keep your head on a swivel.